Sandie Shaw

-Sandra Ann Goodrich (born 26 February 1947), known professionally as Sandie Shaw, is a retired English pop singer.
+Sandra Ann Goodrich (born 26 February 1947), better known by her stage name Sandie Shaw, is an English retired pop singer.
 One of the most successful British female singers of the 1960s, she had three UK number one singles with "(There's) Always Something There to Remind Me" (1964), "Long Live Love" (1965) and "Puppet on a String" (1967).
-With the latter, she became the first British entry to win the Eurovision Song Contest.
+With the latter, she won the Eurovision Song Contest for the United Kingdom, becoming the first entrant from the country to win the contest.
 She was seen as epitomising the Swinging Sixties and was often described as "the barefoot pop princess of the 1960s".
 She returned to the UK Top 40, for the first time in 15 years, with her 1984 cover of the Smiths song "Hand in Glove".
 Shaw retired from the music industry in 2013.